By: Kaila Weingarten MS ED

 - Sing the ABC song with toddlers to start exposing them to letters.

 Music engages the brain while stimulating neural pathways associated with such higher forms of intelligence as abstract thinking, empathy, and mathematics.
 Children have an innate capability to not only see patterns but also hear them in music.
 Reinforcing these capabilities by teaching patterns through music at an early age will benefit your child’s cognitive abilities.
 Dancing in time to songs that use numbers facilitates understanding of numerical concepts.
+Try this:

 Music helps young children better understand themselves and their feelings, learn to solve problems, and discover the world around them in a rich, meaningful way.
 Sharing music experiences as a family or within their community makes children feel very cherished and important.